yusufusmahn/yusufUsmahn/README.md

   A full-stack e-commerce application built with Java Spring Boot and React, featuring secure user authentication, product management, and seamless payment integration. 🚀

 - [URL Shortener Service](https://github.com/yusufusmahn/URL-Shortner-Service)
-  A lightweight and efficient URL shortener service developed using Python Flask, enabling users to shorten, manage, and track URLs. 🔗
+  A lightweight and efficient URL shortener service developed using Java, enabling users to shorten, manage, and track URLs. 🔗

 - [Auction System Maven (eBay Clone)](https://github.com/yusufusmahn/AuctionSystemMaven-Ebay)
   An auction platform where users can bid on items in real-time, implemented with Java Maven and Spring Security for robust authentication. ⚙